austinreadhoff/rolladex/project.md

 - [X] Opening a modal now closes all others
 - [X] Multiple Window Support
 - [X] Spell Save DC shouldn't have a "+"
-- [ ] BUG: when force quitting and saving multiple windows at once, recents file gets corrupted json
 - [ ] New landing page logo?

 ## 0.3.3